 - o Family situation/circumstances

 - o Employment history/work experience

 - o Educational attainment/ literacy level/functional educational level

-- Skills
+- o Skills

-- Interests
+- o Interests

 - Supportive Service needs, if any.

 NOTE: Participants who are identified as victims of domestic violence will be referred for appropriate services.
 Appropriate services may include but are not limited to: